 The book has been written in such a way that the concepts are explained in detail, giving adequate emphasis on examples.
-To make clarity of the programming examples, logic is explained properly as well discussed using comments in the program itself.
+To make clarity of the programming examples, logic is explained properly as well as discussed using comments in the program itself.

 The book covers the topics right from the start of the software using snapshots of starting the software and writing programs into it.
 The real-time examples are discussed in detail from simple to complex taking into consideration the requirement of IT consultants.

 Various sample projects are included in the Book and are written in simple language so as to give IT consultants the basic idea of developing projects in SAP.
 The examples given in the book are user-focused and have been highly updated including topics, figures, and examples.

 The book features a more practical approach with more examples covering topics from simple to complex one addressing many of the core concepts and advanced topics also.

 What Will You Learn

 - SAP NetWeaver Gateway

-- Realtime Case Study and demos on workflow for all the major SAP applications
+- Realtime Case Studies and demos on workflow for all the major SAP applications

 - Step-by-step instructions for adapting data flows, agent determination, event definitions, and more